If you love art, you will love the Borghese Gallery in Rome.

 While booking the tickets, be ready with your mode of payment or Roma Pass details (more on this below).

-If you have Roma Pass, you must mention it while booking your ticket over the phone.
+If you have a Roma Pass, you must mention it while booking your ticket over the phone.

-Once your booking is confirmed, you will be provided with a booking code.
-This number will be needed to pick up your tickets on the day of the visit.
+This code is needed to pick up your tickets on the day of the visit.

-If you don’t get any confirmation, do call them back again.
+If you don’t get any confirmation, call them again.